ServerHubOrg/serverhub-mvc/README.md

 1. config

     The config file defines base directory of the server, which is current of `app.js`.
 There's a `Controller` property that specifies which controller to register.
 And then ServerHub will try to search and parse under controller file.
 When you are writing, you may check this document or search under `node_modules/serverhub-mvc/index.d.ts` file along with all your dependecies, which I've already provided the type definitions there.
-1. route (callback function) (before v0.0.91)
+1. route (callback function) (no more required since v0.0.91)

     This function will have one parameter that refers to server route object, you can register custom route rule or ignore certain matches (I've not finished developing that feature).

-Notice: If you are using macOS or Linux systems like Ubuntu or Debian, then port under 1024 needs privilege.
-So you may need `sudo` to run the `node app.js` command.
+Notice: If you are using macOS or Linux systems like Ubuntu or Debian, then port under 1024 needs root privilege.
+So you may need `sudo` (or anything like this) to run the `node app.js` command.

 ## Documents